Table of Contents

 4. Mountain Pose (Tadasana)

-It may look like just “standing upright,” but Mountain Pose is the foundation of all standing poses and is brilliant for your posture and balance.
-In Tadasana, you stand tall with feet together, arms at your sides, and shoulders relaxed.
+Although Mountain Pose may seem as simple as ‘standing up straight,’ it is actually the foundation of all standing poses and greatly improves one’s posture and balance.
+In Tadasana, one aim is to stand tall with feet together, arms by, and shoulders relaxed.
 Focus on “stacking” your ears, shoulders, hips, knees, and ankles in one line, this alignment improves your postural awareness and counters the effects of slouching.
 Try pausing in Tadasana each morning to center yourself; feel the even distribution of weight and take a few mindful breaths.
-It’s a great way to increase body awareness and start the day with good alignment.
+It’s a great way to increase body awareness and start the day with good alignment .

 5. Cobra Pose (Bhujangasana)